cce-bigdataintro-1160/CEBD-1160-spring-2019/bash-git.md

 4. Visualize with `git log --graph --oneline --decorate --all` what happened.

 ##### Collaborate using git
-1. Create a repository in GitHub, clone it and commit a file into it
+1. Create a repository `class2-notebook` in GitHub and clone it.
+2. In the cloned repository you must create, add and commit a file called `README.MD`.
 2. Push your changes to GitHub in order to ensure the changes are stored in your `remote`
 3. Use GitHub UI in your browser to modify the file and commit it.
 4. Pull all the changes that happened remotely to your local git repository.
+5. Add your class notes to this notebook, commit and push it again.

 ##### Understand what licensing is
 * [Licensing a Repository](https://help.github.com/en/articles/licensing-a-repository)